Kyle46220/workflows/tools.md

 ## Documentation
  - Codeguide - https://www.codeguide.dev/
-  - you describe your app and it will give you a set of docs you would need to specify your project. it can be good to get an idea of what your project docs might look like so you can understand it better. but the deocs themselves are not precise enought to be that useful really.
+  - you describe your app and it will give you a set of docs you would need to specify your project. it can be good to get an idea of what your project docs might look like so you can understand it better. but for my project the docs weren't precise enough to be that useful.